sophearak/magic-window/Readme.md

 # Extraverse

-This is a node.js command line utility that turns the current working directory into a pretty online file editor.
+This is a node.js command line utility that turns the current working directory into a pretty online file viewer/editor.

 ## Design and inspiration